Gwillison415/js-classes-exercise/README.md

 ```

-# Exercises

-## Objectives:

-* Get comfortable creating a class with properties and methods
-* Practice creating objects and methods that interact with one another
-* Instance several objects that are contained within a special container object
-* Encapsulate functionality within the proper class

 ## Exercises:

+___Start by running the tests - type `npm test` in your terminal.
+Make the tests pass by doing the following:___

 ### The Cat

 _Write yourself a virtual cat - animals with a CLI are so much nicer than ones with fur._

 *   Create an object with the constructor invocation pattern: `Cat = function() {}` that represents a Cat.
-It should have properties for `tiredness`, `hunger`, `lonliness` and `happiness`
+It should have properties for `tiredness`, `hunger`, `loneliness` and `happiness`
 *   Next, write methods that increase and decrease those properties (there's an example in the slides).
-Call them something that actually represents what would increase or decrease these things, like "feed", "sleep", or "pet".
+Call them something that actually represents what would increase or decrease these things, name them `feed`, `sleep`, and `pet`
-*   Last, write a method that prints out the cat's overall status.
-*   Bonus: Make the functions take arguments that increase or decrease arbitrary amounts, passed in through parameters
+*   Make the functions take arguments that increase or decrease arbitrary amounts, passed in through parameters
+*   Write a method that prints out the cat's overall status
 *   Bonus: Make the functions as arbitrary as cats are - sometimes make it so the cat doesn't _want_ to be petted.
-Check out `Math.random()'!
+Check out `Math.random()`!
+Then, write a test that runs the `pet()` method a few times to make sure that your cat will sometimes reject being petted.

 ### The Reading List